 In reality, there's not a lot to worry about.
-Running our looped video battery test on both the iPad mini and mini 2 (with iOS 7.0.4 on board and all displays corrected to the same lumen output) showed only a 3% difference in the battery drain, although the original device did fare slightly better.
+Running our looped video battery test on both the iPad mini and mini 2 (with iOS 7.0.4 on board) showed only a 3% difference in the battery drain, although the original device did fare slightly better.

 This isn't surprising though, as pixel driving is one of the major reasons for battery depletion, along with the screen brightness.

-It's interesting to note that the iPad mini 2 can run to a higher brightness than the iPad Air, although the larger device was better than both of its smaller variants, coming in with a 4% better score than the new Retina iPad mini.
+It's interesting to note that the iPad mini 2 can run to a higher brightness than the iPad Air, although the larger device was better than either the iPad mini or the mini 2, coming in with a 4% better score than the Retina iPad mini.